Tencent/cls-mcp-server/README.md

 Replace `TENCENTCLOUD_API_BASE_HOST` if you need to change base host of Tencent Cloud API.
 Default "tencentcloudapi.com".

 Replace `TENCENTCLOUD_REGION` with your desired default region.
-If no region input from AI.
+Will only take effect if no region input from AI.

 Replace `MAX_LENGTH` to fit token length requirement of your AI model.
 If not provided, will send entire response to AI model.